 A landing page is a single web page used to highlight an offer.
-You can also use it to get customers' information such as email and name.
+You can also use it to get customers' information, such as email and names.
 Including a countdown timer on landing pages has proven to be an effective method of making conversions.

 Benefits of Using Countdown Timers

-Countdown timers can be used to highlight a product that is not making enough sales.
+It highlights a product.
+You can use countdown timers to highlight a product that is not making enough sales.
 Offering incentives with a countdown timer can make customers realize the importance of the product.
 You can also use it to create awareness for a new product.
 You can use it as a "Market Penetration Strategy" for a competitive product.
-By introducing a discount with a countdown timer, customers get to know of your product and make a quick purchase since you are offering a low price at a limited time.
+By introducing a discount with a countdown timer, customers get to know about your product and make a quick purchase since you are offering a low price at a limited time.